 The allocation of rooms is undertaken on a first applied first allocated basis in date order from when the application was received.
 We do aim to allocate students into one of their 6 preferences.
 However, the later you apply the less likely this will be.
 If we are not able to offer you one of your preferences, we will offer you the next alternative room.

 When will I hear what room I have?

-We start sending room allocations out, by email, from late June 2018.
+We start sending room allocations out, by email, from mid-July onwards.
 You will need to make sure you have your login details from when you created your account to apply.
 You will need to make sure you accept your licence agreement online before you arrive at the University.